Ben-Ortiz/mavenProjectCoffeeShop/README.md

 # What I can improve on
 * JUnit: Use Mockito better and better unit tests.
 * SLF4J: Use better logging for transactions.
+* Java: Input validation, and exception handling needs to be better.